tfmortie/svbop/README.md

-# Set-Valued Prediction in Flat and Hierarchical Multi-Class Classification
+# Set-Valued Prediction in Multi-Class Classification

 *Python and C++ implementation (in progress) for [arXiv paper](https://arxiv.org/abs/1906.08129) about set-valued prediction in multi-class classification.*